 At first, Heri Purwanto, the village head of the remote Krincing Village on the island of Java, knew very little about renewable energy.
-As he read more about it, though, Purwanto became convinced that it could solve his community’s water problems.
+As he read more about it, Purwanto became convinced it could solve his community's water problems.

 Purwanto was determined to allocate more than half of the village funds to build a solar-powered water pump so that rice fields could be irrigated.
 For Indonesia's 272 million people, rice is the staple food.
 But as climate change increases droughts in the country, farmers need ways to access water.